Oshayr/ha-heartbeat-blueprint/README.md

 result as a persistent notification—or hands it to your favourite LLM (OpenAI, Anthropic, local Llama 2…) for a human-friendly digest.

-▣ Conveys a periodic pulse of “what’s up right now”.
+Conveys a periodic pulse of “what’s up right now”.
-  Generates a professional summary of smart-home *activity* during the last **X hours** (default 24 h; 720 h ≈ monthly, 2160 h ≈ quarterly).
+Generates a professional summary of smart-home *activity* during the last **X hours** (default 24 h;).
-▣ Token-aware compression keeps prompts inside LLM limits.
+Token-aware compression keeps prompts inside LLM limits.
-▣ Works with any Conversation agent (OpenAI, Anthropic, local Llama…).
+Works with any Conversation agent (OpenAI, Anthropic, local Llama…).
-▣ Sends the result as a persistent notification.
+Sends the result as a persistent notification.

 | Blueprint UID | Version | HA min ver. | License |
 |---------------|---------|-------------|---------|
 | `oshayr/heartbeat` | 1.0.0 | 2024.6.0 | MIT |

 ## Features
-* **Time-window reports** – 30 min → Monthly
+* **Time-window reports** – 30 min → Daily
 * **Token-aware** prompt shortening
 * **Area / domain / state filters**
 * **Raw or summary output modes**